 If you’re going to buy a home, myFICO is an excellent way to monitor your credit and deal with problems before submitting a loan application, particularly as you get very close to applying for your mortgage.

 2. Credit Cards

 Several credit card companies now give you free access to your FICO Score.
-Discover, Capital One and Barclaycard are three credit card companies that do offer free credit score access.
+Discover, Capital One, and Barclaycard are three credit card companies that do offer free credit score access.
 However, they don’t all provide your official FICO score, nor do they provide scores from all three credit bureaus.
 Typically, they’ll offer just one score.

 Capital One, for example, uses a non-FICO scoring model based on your TransUnion credit data.
-That said, the score is still a good barometer of where your credit stands and is an excellent tool to monitor your credit for general credit score range.
+That said, the score is still a good barometer of where your credit stands and is an excellent tool to monitor your credit for the general credit score range.

 Capital One’s scoring model is based on six categories:

 - Oldest credit line

 - Recent inquiries

 In each category, your score is based on A, B, C, and D grades.
 You can also click on any category and run “what-if” scenarios.
 For example, you can look at what having no late payments for the next 12 months will do to your score.
 Or you can measure the impact of late payment.

 When I did this, I found that one 30-day late payment on my credit drops my score from 780 to 739.
 A 60-day late drops it to 727, while a 90-day late drops it to 718.